 Map for your visit to Versailles

-We’ve created a map of Versailles that features all the points of interest mentioned in this article.
+Weโve created a map of Versailles that features all the points of interest mentioned in this article.
 It will help you visualize the site and decide which highlights you want to experience when visiting Versailles from Paris.

-Now that you know exactly how to get from Paris to Versailles and which highlights to visit in Versailles, there’s no more excuse to postpone your day trip.
-It’s one of the best additions to any Paris itinerary.
+Now that you know exactly how to get from Paris to Versailles and which highlights to visit in Versailles, thereโs no more excuse to postpone your day trip.
+Itโs one of the best additions to any Paris itinerary.
 We look forward to reading all about your visit to Versailles in the comments below.

 …

-We have sprinkled other affiliate links throughout the site content.
-Clicking on such a hyperlink and/or making a purchase to the website it refers to, may result in a commission for CosmopoliClan at no additional cost to you.
-As Amazon Associates we also earn from qualifying purchases.
-It allows us to dedicate enough personal time and energy to this blog.
-For more information, visit the Disclaimer page
+Affiliate linksย are sprinkled throughout the site content.
+Clicking on such a hyperlink and booking on the accommodation platform it refers to, may result in a commission for CosmopoliClan at no additional cost to you.
+As Amazon Associates, we also earn from qualifying purchases.
+For more information, visit theย Disclaimerย page.

 …